pluggableai/fanmeter-readme/README-nativescript.md

   * REGULATION_URL, the URL to the regulation for your events.
 Nullable;
   * FANMETER_LOG, enables additional logging.

-The `getEventData`, method is used to obtain the full data of a particular Fanmeter event, in a dictionary, including the defined rewards and leaderboard classifications, if existing.
-If null this returns the closest event to date:
+The `getEventData` method is used to obtain the full data of a particular Fanmeter event, in a dictionary, including the defined rewards and leaderboard classifications, if existing.
+If null, or not provided, this returns the closest event to date:
 ```
 let EVENT_NAME = 'Round 1 2025-2026';